trubavuong/sweet-placeholder/doc/README.md

 ***Naughty Placeholder*** supports a number of events too.

-You can use `Placeholder.EventType` to view constants:
+You can use `NaughtyPlaceholder.EventType` to view constants:

 - `'start'` when start animation
 - `'stop'` when stop animation